 In this case, the Supreme Court of India unanimously held that Section 377 of the Indian Penal Code 1860 (IPC), which criminalized ‘carnal intercourse against the order of nature’, was unconstitutional in so far as it criminalized consensual sexual conduct between adults of the same sex.
-The petition, challenged Section 377 on the ground that it was vague and it violated the constitutional rights to privacy, freedom of expression, equality, human dignity and protection from discrimination guaranteed under Articles 14, 15, 19 and 21 of the Constitution.
-The Court relied upon the judgement in the case of K.S.
+The petition challenged Section 377 on the ground that it was vague and it violated the constitutional rights to privacy, freedom of expression, equality, human dignity, and protection from discrimination guaranteed under Articles 14, 15, 19, and 21 of the Constitution.
+The Court relied upon the judgment in the case of K.S.
 Puttaswamy v.
 Union of India, which held that denying the LGBT community its right to privacy on the ground that they form a minority of the population would be violative of their fundamental rights, and that sexual orientation forms an inherent part of self-identity and denying the same would be violative of the right to life.

 Justice K.S.
 Puttaswamy and Ors. vs. Union of India (UOI) and Ors., 2018 (Supreme Court)

 The Supreme Court upheld the validity of the Aadhar Scheme on the ground that it did not violate the right to privacy of the citizens as minimal biometric data was collected in the enrolment process and the authentication process is not exposed to the internet.
-The majority upheld the constitutionality of the Aadhaar Act, 2016 barring a few provisions on disclosure of personal information, cognizance of offences and use of the Aadhaar ecosystem by private corporations.
-They relied on the fulfilment of the proportionality test as laid down in the Puttaswamy (2017) judgment.
+The majority upheld the constitutionality of the Aadhaar Act, 2016 barring a few provisions on disclosure of personal information, cognizance of offenses and use of the Aadhaar ecosystem by private corporations.
+They relied on the fulfillment of the proportionality test as laid down in the Puttaswamy (2017) judgment.

 Joseph Shine vs. Union of India (UOI), 2018 (Supreme Court)

-The Supreme Court decriminalised adultery in this case where the constitutional validity of Section 497 (adultery) of IPC and Section 198(2) of Code of Criminal Procedure, 1973 (CrPC) was challenged.
+The Supreme Court decriminalized adultery in this case where the constitutional validity of Section 497 (adultery) of IPC and Section 198(2) of Code of Criminal Procedure, 1973 (CrPC) was challenged.
 The Court held that in criminalizing adultery, the legislature has imposed its imprimatur on the control by a man over the sexuality of his spouse – in doing that, the statutory provision fails to meet the touchstone of Article 21.
-Section 497 was struck down on the ground that it deprives a woman of her autonomy, dignity and privacy and that it compounds the encroachment on her right to life and personal liberty by adopting a notion of marriage which subverts true equality.
-Concurring judgments in this case referred to Puttaswamy to explain the concepts of autonomy and dignity, and their intricate relationship with the protection of life and liberty as guaranteed in the Constitution.
+Section 497 was struck down on the ground that it deprives a woman of her autonomy, dignity, and privacy and that it compounds the encroachment on her right to life and personal liberty by adopting a notion of marriage that subverts true equality.
+Concurring judgments in this case referred to Puttaswamy to explain the concepts of autonomy and dignity and their intricate relationship with the protection of life and liberty as guaranteed in the Constitution.
 They relied on the Puttaswamy judgment to emphasize the dangers of the “use of privacy as a veneer for patriarchal domination and abuse of women.”
 They also cited Puttaswamy to elucidate that privacy is the entitlement of every individual, with no distinction to be made on the basis of the individual’s position in society.